 Another son of St. Simon to win a classic and go on to become an important sire is St. Frusquin (2000 Guineas).
 St. Frusquin was a two time leading sire and sired unbeaten 1000 Guineas winner Quintessence.
 Other notables include Epsom Derby winner St. Amant, Epsom Oaks winner Rosedrop, and additional 1000 Guineas winners Rhodora and Flair.

 Daughters of St. Simon have been very important to blood lines of Thoroughbred champions.
 The aforementioned La Fleche won eight of nine races, including the Filly Triple Crown.
 Her only loss came in the Epsom Derby to Sir Hugo.
 La Fleche is the dam of John O’ Gaunt by Isinglass.
-John O’ Gaunt became the sire of the influential Swynford.
+As previously mentioned, John O’ Gaunt became the sire of the influential Swynford.
 St. Simon’s daughter Roquebrune produced Triple Crown winner Rock Sand by Sainfoin.
-Both grandsons became influential sires.
+Both of these grandsons became influential sires.

 Another daughter of St. Simon to have an important place in future bloodstock was Concertina.
 She produced the very influential broodmare Plucky Liege from a cover by Spearmint.
 Spearmint is a son of the great New Zealand bred sire Carbine.
 Plucky Liege is the dam of leading sire Bois Roussel, and the full brothers Bull Dog and Sir Gallahad III.
 The latter two established prosperous sire lines in America.
 Both became leading sires in America on multiple occasions.
 Plucky Liege is also the third dam of unbeaten Triple Crown winner Bahram.
 Bahram shows three crosses of St. Simon within the first five generations of his pedigree.